adamtheturtle/click-compose/README.rst

 .. code-block:: python

+   """Example of using multi_callback to combine validators."""

    import click

    from click_compose import multi_callback

    def validate_positive(ctx, param, value):
+       """Validate that value is positive."""
        if value <= 0:
            raise click.BadParameter("Must be positive")
        return value

    def validate_max_100(ctx, param, value):
-       if value > 100:
+       """Validate that value is at most 100.""" if value > 100:
            raise click.BadParameter("Must be <= 100")
        return value

    @click.command()
    @click.option(